UPDATED: Coroner identifies Urbana man killed in early-morning shooting

-URBANA — A 33-year-old Urbana man died from multiple gunshot wounds after being shot early Saturday in the 1400 block of Ivanhoe Way, authorities said.
+URBANA — A 33-year-old Urbana man died from multiple gunshot wounds after being shot early Saturday in east Urbana, authorities said.

 Champaign County Coroner Duane Northrup said Kendall K. Jones was pronounced dead at 5:29 a.m. in the emergency room at Carle Foundation Hospital.

 Mr. Jones was shot multiple times in the chest and legs, police said.
-About two dozen shell casings of three different calibers were found at the scene.
+About two dozen bullet casings of three different calibers were found at the scene.

-According to police, the initial investigation indicated that "this homicide stemmed from a fight between a group of people who were familiar with each other."
+Police said the initial investigation indicated “this homicide stemmed from a fight between a group of people who were familiar with each other.”

 Champaign County State’s Attorney Julia Rietz said the circumstances of Saturday’s shooting remain under investigation but “at this point, we believe they’re completely unrelated to the DUI fatality.”